ThatXliner/blog/src/content/blog/gpt-licensing-thoughts.md

 Here's some thoughts on ChatGPT copyright.

 How come people are okay with Google scraping their websites?
 The bots improve Google's own search engine service and therefore its ad revenue.
 There's nothing really stopping the bot from accessing publicly accessible data maybe except a `robots.txt` file that **they don't even have to follow**.
+If you don't want bots to see your site/content, then don't post it in the first place.

 ![Google doesn't follow robots.txt](../../assets/robots-txt.png)